 LSBU experts conclude that Heliport noise could be a danger to healthResidents living in three riverside boroughs near the London Heliport in Battersea are being subjected to noise levels that could pose a risk to their health, according to a new study by researchers at London South Bank University

-The research was carried out by Dr Stephen Dance who heads up London South Bank University's (LSBU) Acoustics department in the School of Architecture and the Built Environment (BEA).
+The research was carried out by Dr Stephen Dance and Dr Luis Gomez-Agustina of London South Bank University's (LSBU) Acoustics department in the School of Architecture and the Built Environment (BEA).

 The study was commissioned by three London boroughs (Wandsworth, Hammersmith & Fulham, Kensington & Chelsea) and the findings show that residents living close to the Thames in these boroughs are routinely subjected to noise disturbance levels that exceed limits set by the World Health Organisation (WHO).
 This is the first acoustics study of its kind in the UK to monitor noise levels near the heliport over a five month period in 2017.

 Publication of the report has sparked calls from all three boroughs for the heliport to do much more to limit the impact of its operations on neighbouring communities.
 The leaders of each Council have been urging the Mayor, transport ministers and the Civil Aviation Authority to work more closely with them in co-ordinated efforts to resolve the noise problems caused by the heliport.

 The original consent was awarded by the now defunct Greater London Council (GLC) in the 1970s and means there is nothing that can be done to curtail the site’s operations under planning laws.
 The heliport’s planning permission allows it to operate within limits set on opening hours, a daily cap of 80 movements a day, and an annual limit of 12,000 movements.
 This allowance does not include emergency or military operations.
 Part of the problem is the fact that the heliport has a historic planning permission allowing it to continue operating, even though it is in a densely populated part of London.